 Darren Sammy as the West Indies Captain

-Darren Sammy was appointed for the Captain of the West indies team on 17 th October 2010 for the tour to Sri Lanka and until the end of the season 2011, replacing Chris Gayle.
-Sammy had played 8 Tests matches and 41 One Day internationals.
-Between January 2004 and the start of the tour in November to the Sri Lanka, the West Indies had won just 5 of their previous 62 Test matches.
+Darren Sammy was appointed for the Captain of the West Indies team on 17th October 2010 for the tour to Sri Lanka and until the end of the season 2011, replacing Chris Gayle.
+Sammy had played 8 Tests matches and 41 One Day Internationals.
+Between January 2004 and the start of the tour in November to Sri Lanka, the West Indies had won just 5 of their previous 62 Test matches.

-In April and May 2011, Pakistan toured the West Indies for a T20I, five ODIs and the two test matches.
-Test match was drawn by 1-1; Darren was the team’s second highest wicket-taker.
-In the same month Darren Sammy was earned T20I player of the year from the West Indies Players Association awards.
+In April and May 2011, Pakistan toured the West Indies for a T20I, five ODIs, and the two test matches.
+The test match was drawn by 1-1; Darren was the team’s second highest wicket-taker.
+In the same month, Darren Sammy was earned T20I player of the year from the West Indies Players Association awards.

 The 2011-2012 seasons Darren Sammy improve as a batsman.
 Sammy in the series against Australia and India scored over 100 runs, which Sammy had not done previously in a Test series.
-Sammy continued his performances in a best way, when he toured England in May 2012, he began the series with runs of 17 and 37 in the 1 st Test at Lord’s, during which Sammy passed 3,000 runs in first- class cricket.
+Sammy continued his performances in the best way when he toured England in May 2012, he began the series with runs of 17 and 37 in the 1 st Test at Lord’s, during which Sammy passed 3,000 runs in first-class cricket.

 Darren Sammy in PSL

-Darren Sammy played for the franchise Peshawar Zalmi in the Pakistan Super League 2016, Sammy is the iconic player for the his franchise, his performance was appreciated by the people and he became the favourite player for the Peshawar Zalmi franchise.
+Darren Sammy played for the franchise Peshawar Zalmi in the Pakistan Super League 2016, Sammy is the iconic player for his franchise, his performance was appreciated by the people and he became the favorite player for the Peshawar Zalmi franchise.
 In PSL draft 2017 Sammy was retained by Peshawar Zalmi.
 For the PSL 2017 season, Shahid Afridi made some stunning announcements for Peshawar Zalmi franchise, he made Darren Sammy captain of Peshawar Zalmi.
-After this announcement Peshawar Zalmi fans were really happy and satisfy to have Darren Sammy as their new captain.
+After this announcement, Peshawar Zalmi fans were really happy and satisfied to have Darren Sammy as their new captain.

 Honorary Citizenship from Pakistan